wanying4/Steepest-Descent-Method-and-DOT-Imaging/README.md

 This project synthesizes measurement data by solving the 2-dimensional finite volume forward model with a set of known optical properties.
 This projects examines one of the reconstruction algorithms - the steepest descent method in combination with inexact line search - in the task of reconstructing the absorption profile.

-## The Original Optical Properties
+## Original Optical Properties

 The original $\mu_a$ profile:
 ![original_mua](original_mua.jpg)

+## Detectors Used by the Reconstruction Algorithm

-## The location of detectors are shown as the colored dots on the boundaries
+The location of detectors are shown as the colored dots on the boundaries:

 ![detector_loc](detector_loc.jpg)